geokshitij/geokshitij.github.io/README.md

 - Plans should be measured in decades, execution should be measured in weeks.
 - Working with great people is the greatest experience of life.
 - If you study the subject you like for 1 hour/day, you will become a national expert within 5 years.
+- You learn more by teaching something than by studying it as a student.
 - Hate the crime, but love the criminal.
 - Ignorance is not bliss.
 - If you can imagine it, you can already do it.